 Note: This is for reverting post-D4.3 change in editor’s work document:

-The (Re)Association Response frame shall be encrypted
+The (Re)Association Request frame shall be encrypted

 …

 The plaintext passed to the AEAD algorithm is the data that would follow the FILS Session element in an unencrypted frame.
 The unique counter required by the AEAD algorithm shall be the current value of the AEAD counter for the non-AP PTKSA.
-The ciphertext output by the AEAD algorithm becomes the data that follows the FILS Session element in the encrypted and authenticated (Re)Association Request frame.
+The ciphertext output by the AEAD algorithm concatenated with the Authentication Tag becomes the data that follows the FILS Session element in the encrypted and authenticated (Re)Association Request frame.
 The resulting (Re)Association Request frame shall be transmitted to the AP.

 11.11.2.5.3 (Re)Association response for FILS key confirmation